 The Company has established and maintained an audit committee with written terms of reference by reference to the code provisions of the CG Code.
-The terms of reference for the audit committee are accessible on the websites of the Stock Exchange and the Company respectively.
+On 15 December 2015, the terms of reference for the audit committee were superseded in their entirety by the revised terms of reference for the audit committee to reflect the Risk Management and Internal Control Amendments.
+The revised terms of reference for the audit committee are accessible on the websites of the Stock Exchange and the Company respectively.